Learn how fun and easy it is to tie-dye with sand at the beach.

 A great time was had on our spring break beach vacation last month.
 We rented a waterfront condo and just enjoyed a relaxing week along the gulf.
 Our days were filled with long walks along the beach, sand castles, and gorgeous sunsets.
 We also enjoyed exploring the Gulf Shores area.
 Our trip included a lot of colorful beach crafts, including dying shirts.
 I thought it would be cool to try to tie-dye with sand at the beach.
 Instead of tying, we used sand to resist the dye.

 How to Tie-Dye with Sand at the Beach

 clean white shirt

-Wrap in plastic or place in a plastic bag overnight.
-This is what ours looked like the next day.Are those shirts great?
+Aren’t those shirts great?
 I placed the shirts out on the drying rack on our balcony to dry and it ended up raining overnight.
 We had to pack up and drive home, so I placed the shirts in plastic bags.
 Unfortunately, the dye kind of soaked in together and we lost of varied colors.
 Didn’t matter to my son.
-He has been wearing his shirt a lot lately.Have you ever tie-dyed with alternate techniques like sand?
+He has been wearing his shirt a lot lately.
+It’s his spring break keepsake.Have you ever tie-dyed with sand or other alternate techniques?